In practice, we see hundreds of these new sub-conditions called text neck.

 This landing event I am told is a bi-weekly event for most climbers (boulders).

-The crash mat landing is more stressful than just looking down.
-However, this bi-weekly event may lead to the same presentation as text neck by generating similar trauma.
+with this reputation and speed of change, the crash mat landing becomes more stressful than just looking down.
+This bi-weekly event may lead to the same presentation as text neck or even whiplash by generating similar trauma.

 To help I have developed two neck rules for a good landing:

-If your interested in seeking a consult with a statutorily regulated neck treatment professional that knows about Climbing injuries, contact Wimbledon Chiropractic & Sports Injury Clinics information - CLICK HERE.
+If you are interested in seeking a consult with a statutorily regulated neck treatment professional that knows about Climbing injuries, contact Wimbledon Chiropractic & Sports Injury Clinics information - CLICK HERE.

 TEL: 0208 543 5477

 MONDAY – FRIDAY: 08:00 - 19:00